Residential Landlord and Tenant (Ontario) Legal Guide

-(a) Source Law
+(b) Source Law

 .
 Statutory Powers Procedures Act (SPPA)

-The primary source of the Board's Review jurisdiction is the SPPA, which provides that the Board may, "if it considers it advisable and if its rules made under section 25.1 deal with the matter, review all or part of its own decision or order, and may confirm, vary, suspend or cancel the decision or order" [SPPA s.21.2(1)].
-The SPPA requires that reviews must "take place within a reasonable time after the decision or order is made".
-[SPPA s.21.2(2)].
+The primary source of the Board's review jurisdiction is the SPPA, which provides that the Board may, "if it considers it advisable and if its rules made under section 25.1 deal with the matter, review all or part of its own decision or order, and may confirm, vary, suspend or cancel the decision or order" [SPPA s.21.2(1)].
+The SPPA requires that reviews must "take place within a reasonable time after the decision or order is made" [SPPA s.21.2(2)].